paralink-network/paralink-substrate/README.md

 This project uses a [Makefile](Makefile) to document helpful commands and make it easier to execute them.

-1. `make init` - Run the [init script](scripts/init.sh) to configure the Rust toolchain for [WebAssembly compilation](https://substrate.dev/docs/en/knowledgebase/getting-started/#webassembly-compilation).
+1. `make init` - Configures the correct Rust toolchain for [WebAssembly compilation](https://substrate.dev/docs/en/knowledgebase/getting-started/#webassembly-compilation).
-1. `make run` - Build and launch this project in development mode.
+2. `make build` - Build the chain in release mode.
+3. `make run` - Runs the chain in release mode.
+However, a local relay chain has to be setup first.
+See [paralink-xcm](https://github.com/paralink-network/paralink-xcm) repo and run the parachain from there.
+4. `make generate-specs` - generates specification for the parachain.

 ### Build

-The `make run` command will perform an initial build.
-Use the following command to build the node without launching it:

 ```sh
 make build